lnix1/powerlifting_ai/INSTRUCTIONS.md

 # Software Requirements Install Instructions:

+This project was developed on a Raspberry Pi 5 with Raspberry Pi OS

+## Software for the Camera

-This project was developed on a Raspberry Pi 5 with Raspberry Pi OS The following commands were run in order to download required software for ai camera + download example code respository.
+The following commands were run in order to download required software for ai camera.

 - (These directions were derived from a setup guide: https://www.youtube.com/watch?v=PFfTV4U4QgE&t=180s)